 - "This graph shows that . . ."

 Try to focus on the key metrics that reveal crucial parts of your data storytelling.
 One way to do this is to share contextual information about the data you present.

-Poor: Net profits amounted to 4 million dollars in the second quarter of 2016.
-Profits were 15 percent higher than in the first quarter.
+- Poor: Net profits amounted to 3 million dollars in the second quarter of 2022.
+Profits were 15% higher than in the first quarter.

-Better: Net profits amounted to 4 million dollars in the second quarter of 2016.
-This is highest number for two years.
-Profits were 15 percent higher than in the first quarter.
+- Better: Net profits amounted to 3 million dollars in the second quarter of 2022.
+This is the highest number in two years.
+Profits were 15% higher than in the first quarter.
 The increase in net profits resulted from two main factors: lower gasoline costs and higher profits from our new subsidiaries in the western region.
 While we're pleased with the results, we are still below our competitor's market share.

 2. Replace some numbers with words.

 Don't expect your listeners to remember a number-laden presentation easily.
 A simple strategy for presenting numbers in an interesting way is to sometimes use words instead of numbers.
 For example, rather than saying "59% of Americans," you could say, "Three out of five Americans would try a new brand for better service."

 In data presentation, words are far simpler for the audience to recall than numbers.
 If you can't easily replace numbers with words, then at least consider displaying the numbers on the slide whenever you can.